sreemols/url_shortner/README.md

 # url_shortner
- program written in PHP to transform any long URL into a shorter link.
+Program written in PHP to transform any long URL into a shorter link.